Get InvolvedOpportunities to become part of the AVDA Family

 Volunteer at AVDA

-- Administrative Help— Assist AVDA staff with filing, organization, case management, and other office tasks.
-Daily responsibilities could also include conducting victim intakes over the phone or assisting the office manager with outreach tasks.
+- Administrative Help — Assist AVDA staff with filing, organization, case management, and other office tasks.
 Candidate may be asked to lift or move boxes or files.
 Comfortable shoes are recommended.
-If you are interested, please contact us.

-- Special Events— AVDA hosts a variety of community events, including volunteer activities, health fairs and our annual Home Safe Home Gala.
+- Special Events — AVDA hosts a variety of community events, including volunteer activities, health fairs and our annual Home Safe Home Gala.
 We need volunteers to help with invitation addressing, registration, and other tasks associated with annual AVDA events throughout the year.
-If you are interested, please contact: email@example.com

-- Court Accompaniment—Candidate needs to have some availability from Mon-Thurs mornings to accompany clients to family-court hearings and criminal trials.
+- Court Accompaniment — Candidate needs to have some availability from Mon-Thurs mornings to accompany clients to family-court hearings and criminal trials.
 Note: Requires completion of training course in domestic violence and issues specific to court accompaniment.
-If you are interested, please contact: firstname.lastname@example.org to learn more about volunteer application and orientation.

-To be considered for AVDA’s Volunteer Program, all applicants must complete an application and submit to email@example.com.
+To be considered for AVDA’s Volunteer Program, all applicants must complete the application below.
 Participants must also sign a confidentiality agreement underlining that you will not share any information about clients, cases or other sensitive information with anyone outside of the AVDA office.
 All volunteers agree to a background check upon completion and submission of their volunteer application.

 Help Us #EndAbuse For Good